-Liberation'70, the anniversary of end of Japanese Occupation of Singapore has just passed.
-Join Jon Cooper, historian and archaeologist on the Adam Road Project for :
+As we prepare for Liberation'70, the anniversary of end of Japanese Occupation of Singapore, join Jon Cooper, historian and archaeologist on the Adam Road Project for :

 The Battlefield tour

 Meeting point is at the pedestrian bridge on Sime Road entering Bukit Brown, opposite the SICC traffic light.
-Tour ends at 12 pm outside Bukit Brown.
+Tour ends at 12 pm in the grounds of Bukit Brown.

 Please bring umbrella or poncho / sun block / mosquito repellent.

 REGISTRATION: You may register for up to 2 pax.
 Please note as spaces are limited to 25, please make sure you and your companions can attend and inform us early for cancellations as this tour is highly popular.
 It is suitable for children from 4 years upwards.

 The size is kept small for safety reasons and for ideal interaction as Jon shares the maps, photos and stories of the battles.
 All things Bukit Brown is only the organizer as we support the work that Jon and his team are doing out of respect for our common heritage.

 Disclaimer: By agreeing to take this walking tour of Bukit Brown Cemetery, I understand and accept that I must be physically fit and able to do so.To the extent permissible by law, I agree to assume any and all risk of injury or bodily harm to myself and persons in my care (including child or ward).
 The route is not difficult, still good hardy footwear is highly recommended and depending on the weather it can be hot, so please wear sunscreen, a hat is advisable and plenty of drinking water.
 Be prepared as well for rain, bring umbrella and ponchos and Jon will assess whether the tour will continue should it get too heavy and there is lightning.